realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 ### TABS implementation

+The equipment you will need to build an rtfMRI system:

+1. Depending on the vendor hardware and software architectures, you certainly need the scanner receiver A/D and image reconstruction hardware.
+2. Access to the reconstruction system, which can range from a shared file system to custom reconstruction code that has direct access to the data.
+3. At least one additional computer dedicated to controlling the stimulus delivery and any desired behavioral or physiological recording and the Audio/Video presentation sytem.
+4. A second separate computer to run the real-time software (with shared file and/or network access) or be integrated with (or even fully replace) the image reconstruction software.

+Making the actual connections between equipments:

+1. Will depend on the physical layout of the machines, local computer security policiesand, and the actual hardware on the computers, but include:
++ parallel
++ RS232 serial
++ firewire ports
++ USB2
++ Ethernet connections through switches support data communication through protocols such as TCP and hard disk file sharing through NFS and SAMBA.
++ Bluetooth and/or wireless connections

+**Note** that these details, by their nature, are outdated quickly, however, the main concerns are that the processor power and data transmission bandwidth are adequate to perform whatever is needed for the experiment.
+Image data requires the most RAM and/or disk utilization while BCI control signals from ROIs or classifiers usually require only a few bytes.
+Furthermore, the TABS system for prediction of brain states uses a trained model that is the same for every volume and thus, the computational demand remains fixed for the entire feedback run.

 The minimum required equipment that you will need to run a powerfull rt-fMRI on your scanner could look something like this: